vivekKodira/vivekkodira.github.io/_posts/2012-08-01-wiki-strategies-data-mining2.md

 ---
 (This post has been edited to remove company-specific information)

-To understand why the following is a tweak, you need to understand how the wiki works.
+To understand why the following is a tweak, you need to understand how the Fosswiki works.
 Pages on the wiki are stored as simple text files.
 The text file contains static content, wiki-instructions and wiki-specific formatting.
 When you request a page, the Wiki's engine executes the instructions, interprets the formatting and renders the result as HTML - which is then shown to the user: you.

 In FossWiki, if you pass the parameter "raw=on" in the URL only the raw content of  a page is returned.
 This is much faster since no instructions have been processed and no formatting interpreted.